joeydaly/cfdynamo/README.markdown

 ## Sample Application & Code ##
 To help you get started there is a sample application and code in the /samples/index.cfm part of the application.
 Hopefully this will get you started on the right foot quickly with the cfdynamo connector library.

+## Tests ##
+The included unit and integration tests use MXUnit, and so that library is included in this project.
+The tests will log to unittests.log and integrationtests.log.
+Keep an eye on those with a following tail to monitor their progress, particularly with the integration tests.